Calumet Photographic: History

 Calumet stores hosted free classes, seminars and demonstrations in dedicated spaces.

 On March 13, 2014, the following was posted on the company's Facebook page: "After 75 years of business it is with a heavy heart that we announce our immediate closing in the United States (our European stores will continue).
 It has been a joy to share our passion for photography with you all of these years.
 We'll miss each other and we'll miss all of our customers.
 Thank you for everything."
 At the same time their website and Twitter account also went offline.
 Shortly after, the same message was posted on the locked doors of the closed stores.
 According to Crain's Chicago Business, the company filed for Chapter 7 Bankruptcy after a lender opted not to continue its financing.

 In April 2014, some of the principals bid on the inventory, store leases and other assets.
 On May 2, C&A Marketing acquired most of the assets and announced plans to reopen both calumetphoto.com and the equipment rental business.
-Less than one week later, the C&A announced that it would reopen the Oak Brook, Illinois location on May 11.
+Less than one week later, the C&A announced that it would reopen the Oak Brook, Illinois, location on May 11.

 In January 2016 C&A Marketing closed all remaining Calumet locations in the United States.

 European operations

 The 2014 bankruptcy of the U.S. branch had no direct impact on Calumet Photographic's operations in the UK and mainland Europe, where all stores continue trading as normal.

 Following the growth of the camera rental market, Calumet Photographic UK launched a dedicated rental website to feature rental equipment and allow customers to reserve equipment.
 In 2014, the UK brand won a Gold Retailer award for customer service from Amateur Photographer and What Digital Camera.
 In March 2015, the Calumet Student Photographer Of The Year award program was launched in partnership with photographic brands including Canon Inc and Manfrotto.

 On June 7, 2016, mid-market investment firm Aurelius announced that it had acquired Calumet International Ltd., a holding company comprising both the Calumet Photographic brand and professional lighting producer Bowens Lighting.
-Calumet Photographic's physical presence, in July 2016, comprised 9 branches in the UK, 6 in Germany, 2 in the Netherlands and 1 in Belgium.
+Calumet Photographic's physical presence, in July 2016, comprised nine branches in the UK, six in Germany, two in the Netherlands and one in Belgium.

 On March 3, 2017, Aurelius announced it had acquired competing UK company Wex Photographic, and the two companies would be merged.
 In September 2017 they announced the two businesses would be rebranded in the UK as Wex Photo Video and a new London store opened, the largest in the UK.
+As of 2023, Wex Photo Video operate 14 stores across major cities in the UK, together with a mail order and equipment rental operation.